hansel-app/hansel/README.md

 It is especially frustrating when you are even visiting the same places as your friends, but your paths do not cross because of conflicting schedules.
 For example, with most lessons being carried out online, many students who do not stay on campus find that their friends do not turn up for classes on the same day as they do.

 Moreover, the immediacy of social media and messaging apps also mean that conversations are no longer something we actively anticipate or look forward to.

+Introducing...
+Hansel!

 <p align="center">
    <img src="frontend/public/img/icons/android-chrome-192x192.png">